NYUMusEdLab/MusEDLabReports/README.md

-# Peer 2 Peer University Lab Reports
+# NYU Music Experience Design Lab Reports

 ## Intro
 This series of documents are the way to share experiments, collaborations and best practice with the community.
-When work we do together at/or with Peer 2 Peer University needs to be showcased and reported, this is the right place to put them in.
+When work we do together at/or with MusEDLab needs to be showcased and reported, this is the right place to put them in.

 ## Usage
 1. If you don't have git installed go ahead and install it.
 Reference: https://help.github.com/articles/set-up-git.
-2. Clone this repository: "git@github.com:p2pu/reports.git"
+2. Clone this repository: "git@github.com:NYUMusEdLab/MusEDLabReports.git"
 Reference: https://help.github.com/articles/fork-a-repo.
 3. Once you have a copy of a reports folder on your computer, you can go ahead and make a new report.
 The way to do it is to copy a folder called "[template][1]", rename